Jackery Explorer 1000 V2 Review: Long-Term Chest Freezer Test

 1. Slower wall charging 1.7 hours to 80% vs 1 hour on the EcoFlow.
 In a real outage where the grid comes back briefly, the EcoFlow refills faster.

-2. Surge reliability at extreme cold 2 failures in 73 days is a low failure rate but it happened.
+2. Surge reliability at extreme cold 2 failures over several months is a low failure rate but it happened.
 Both were in extreme cold.
 If you live in a very cold climate, size up to be safe.

 3. Solar port placement The solar input port is on the back of the unit which makes cable management awkward when positioning panels.